srbmaury-team/Data-Visualizer/README.md

 ## 🛠️ Development

 > **Note**: This project is actively maintained with regular updates.
-See the [Recently Added Features](#-recently-added-features) section for the latest enhancements.
+Enhancements include optimized version history modal with scroll preservation and improved user experience.
+See the [Key Features](#-key-features) section for the latest enhancements.

 ### Available Scripts